Danish Aziz: Early life

-Born in Karachi into a Memon family, his father and siblings supported his interest in cricket, where his main inspiration is the former Indian international player Yuvraj Singh, his older brother Maroof Aziz having played some first-class cricket as well, and he pursued a Masters of Health and Physical Education program at Karachi University.
+Born in Karachi into a Memon family, his father and siblings supported his interest in cricket, his older brother Maroof Aziz having played some first-class cricket as well, and he pursued a Masters of Health and Physical Education program at Karachi University.

-Career
+Domestic career

 He made his Pakistan Super League debut for Karachi Kings on 21 March 2018.
 He made his first-class debut on 12 December 2014 for Karachi Dolphins.
 He made his List A debut on 8 January 2017 for Karachi Whites in the 2016–17 Regional One Day Cup.
 He has also represented the Pakistan national under-19 cricket team.
-He made his international debut for Pakistan against South Africa in April 2021.

 In 2018, he scored an unbeaten knock of 86, in a massive partnership of 192 runs with Fawad Alam, to help Karachi Whites win the final against Islamabad and clinch the National One-day Regional Cup.
 In April 2018, he was named in Sindh's squad for the 2018 Pakistan Cup.